ashuw550i/FaceAnimoji/README.md

 1)Xcode 11 (or higher)
 2)iOS device (iPhone X or greater) with true depth camera.

-Read my blog for detailed explanation.
+Read my blog for detailed understanding.